jaz770/cryptonite_taskphase_jasmine/Pondering Paths.md

 Once in the challenge instance, enter the absolute path `/challenge/run` to get the flag.

 ## Position Elsewhere
-the cd command is used to change directories.
+The cd command is used to change directories.
 You have to execute `/challenge/run` to get the flag but it is not in your current working directory.
 Change directory to `/tmp` using `cd /tmp` and then enter `challenge/run` again to get the flag.